IRA FLATOW, HOST:

 FLATOW: And it's pretty simple formula, isn't it?

 SCHNELL: Very simple.
-You have ozone, which is molecule of three oxygen, and then you have fluorocarbons, HFCs, other chemicals that release chlorine, so you get sunlight plus chlorine.
+You have ozone, which is a molecule of three oxygen, and then you have fluorocarbons, HFCs, other chemicals that release chlorine, so you get sunlight plus chlorine.
 And you need a third ingredient.
 You need ice crystals or polar stratospheric clouds that form only at temperatures around minus 80C and colder.
 You get these all together, the sunlight comes up.
 The chlorine molecules are sitting on the snowflakes and the reaction is ignited.
 It's something like - if you can envision a lake of gasoline, thousands of square miles, and you're standing there with a match and it's a hot day and you throw the match in.
+Whoo.
 Just like that, it goes across the continent.

 FLATOW: That quickly, huh?